h365chen/socassess/docs/src/inside_socassess.md

 ```

 The `"selected"` inside `__all__` is required since socassess dynamically
-imports the module `maps`---which also means the module/folder name has to be
+imports the module _`maps`_---which also means the module/folder name has to be
-"maps"---and then it will look for the `selected` dict.
+*maps*---and then it will look for the `selected` dict.

 The `selected` dict contains the things to be assessed.
 You can think of it as
 *question*s for an assignment, or small components of a large component.
 For